digitalocean/csi-digitalocean/examples/kubernetes/import-snapshot/README.md

 ```

 Note how the `VolumeSnapshotContent` also references a `VolumeSnapshot` under `volumeSnapshotRef`.
 The `name` is arbitrary but must match the `VolumeSnapshot` we are going to create later.

+Setting the `deletionPolicy` to `Retain` means that the the VolumeSnapshotContent -- and, transitively, the actual DigitalOcean snapshot resource -- will not be deleted when the VolumeSnapshot is deleted.
+Change the value to `Delete` if you would rather want automatic cleanup to happen.

 Apply the `VolumeSnapshotContent`: